Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Will indexed data be deleted automatically?

 Yes, as of version 2.0.0, each index created in Elasticsearch is assigned an Index Lifecycle Policy ([ILM](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html)).
 This controls how long data is retained for each data type.
+Learn more [here](#lifecycle-management).

 ### Can I use this solution for multiple stages?